-• Juvenile Population Surveys - Since Fall 1990, the District has surveyed the juvenile steelhead population in the Carmel River below LPD.
-This information is crucial to assess the success of adult reproduction and to determine whether freshwater habitats are adequately seeded with juveniles.
+• Juvenile Population Surveys - Since 1990, the District has surveyed the juvenile steelhead population in the Carmel River below LPD.
+This information is crucial to assess escapement and to determine whether freshwater habitats are adequately seeded with juveniles.

-In 2019, 11 survey sites were sampled throughout the 19-mile reach between Valley Greens Rd Bridge and Cachagua.
-District staff also assisted the NMFS on several additional surveys throughout the watershed.
-Fish densities were the highest they have been since 2008, ranging from 0.46 - 1.50 fish per foot (fpf) (4,901 fish per mile) (Table XVI-3).
-The overall average improved significantly this year to 0.93 fpf and was above the long-term average of 0.69 fpf (3,641 fish per mile) (Figure XVI-6).
+In 2020, eight survey sites were sampled throughout the 16-mile reach between Red Rock (midvalley) and Cachagua.
+District staff also assisted NMFS on additional surveys throughout the watershed.
+Juvenile densities continue to improve and were the highest they have been since 2008, ranging from 0.51 - 1.91 fish-per-foot (fpf) (5,927 fish per mile) (Table XVI-4).
+The mean average improved substantially this year to 1.12 fpf - above the long-term average of 0.70 fpf (3,688 fish per mile) (Figure XVI-6).

 • Constraints to Cal-Am Diversions from the Lower Aquifer - During the 1992 SWRCB hearings on complaints against Cal-Am's diversions from the Carmel River, testimony was presented that outlined the potential benefits of a modified way of managing the sequence of pumping from Cal-Am well fields in the Carmel Valley Alluvial Aquifer.
-Pursuant to Condition No. 5 of SWRCB Order WR 95-10, Cal-Am is required to operate its Carmel Valley production wells beginning with the most downstream well and moving upstream to other wells as needed to meet demand.
-The goal of this order is to maximize the length of viable stream and aquatic habitats in the lower Carmel Valley.
+Pursuant to Condition No. 5 of SWRCB Order WR 95-10, Cal-Am was required to operate its Carmel Valley production wells beginning with the most downstream well and moving upstream to other wells as needed to meet demand.
+The goal of this order was to maximize the length of viable stream and aquatic habitats in the lower Carmel Valley.

-During the 2019 dry season, it was estimated that this mode of operation and flow releases from Los Padres Reservoir resulted in 8.5 miles of additional viable aquatic habitat down to the lagoon (RM ~0.3).
-Juvenile population estimates show fish densities of approximately 1.0 fish-per-foot (fpf) below the narrows (Table XVI-3).
-This additional habitat may have supported as many as 44,880 juveniles.
+During the 2020 dry season, we estimated that this mode of operation and flow releases from Los Padres Reservoir resulted in approximately 3.5 miles of additional viable aquatic habitat down to Quail Golf Course (RM ~5.2).
+Juvenile population estimates show fish densities of approximately 0.81 fish-per-foot (fpf) below the Narrows (Table XVI-4).
+This additional habitat has the potential to support as many as 14,800 juveniles.